bcgov/hets/openshift/README.md

 The client, server, and pdf components of the project use .Net 2.0 s2i images for their builds.
 In the pathfinder environment these components utilize the `dotnet-20-rhel7` image which is available at registry.access.redhat.com/dotnet/dotnet-20-rhel7.
 For local builds this image can still be downloaded, however you will receive errors during any builds (Docker builds) that try to use `yum` to install any additional packages.

-To resolve this issue the project defined builds for `dotnet-20-runtime-centos7` and `dotnet-20-centos7`; which at the time of writing were not available in image form.
+To resolve this issue the project defines builds for `dotnet-20-runtime-centos7` and `dotnet-20-centos7`; which at the time of writing were not available in image form.
 The `dotnet-20-centos7` s2i image is the CentOS equivalent of the `dotnet-20-rhel7` s2i image that can be used for local development.
 These two images are not used in the Pathfinder environment and exist only to be used in a local environment.

-To switch to the `dotnet-20-centos7` image for local deployment, open your `client-build.local.param` file an update the following 2 lines;
+To switch to the `dotnet-20-centos7` image for local deployment, open your `client-build.local.param` and `dotnet-20-node-89-build.local.param` file and update the following 2 lines;

 ```
 # SOURCE_IMAGE_KIND=DockerImage